olegs/pubmed-paper-exploration/README.md

 # geo-dataset-clustering

-This respository contains a web app for exploring datasets in the [GEO database](https://www.ncbi.nlm.nih.gov/gds/) related to a particular research area.
+This repository contains a web app for exploring datasets in the [GEO database](https://www.ncbi.nlm.nih.gov/gds/) related to a particular research area.

 This app enables users to:
 - Filter datasets based on experimental conditions such as organism, cell type, disease state and drug treatment.